5roop/task9/README.md

  done;

  # Update
 It turned out that only turkish had problems with the parsing that I could not repair.
 The main problem was with fields being too long.
 I can partially fix that, but not without rendering the processing perversely long.
+I increased the field maximum length until the code would run without problems.